-Sold.
 A quick call to another mate, Kirrily, to see if she wanted to join and we were on our way.
 Less than two hours later – after Google Maps sent us to completely the wrong place – we were parked up on Ironbark Road (be careful if you’re in a 2WD, it’s a little bit bumpy) and ready to go.

-A Nice And Easy Bushwalk
+A Nice and Easy Bushwalk

-The walk to the pool is called Hominy Creek Track and is a quintessential Aussie bush track.
+The walk to the Emerald Pool is called Hominy Creek Track and is a quintessential Aussie bush track.
 It’s mainly fire trail and during spring – when we were there – it was surrounded by brightly coloured banksia.

 The colour of sparkling emeralds (duh), we could see nothing but the reflection of the trees, rocks, and ourselves glinting back.
 It was seriously stunning and we were the only ones around to enjoy it.

 We hadn’t really planned to swim (the whole way we’d been saying it was too cold, despite the sun) but when something looks that good, you gotta take a dive right?

 Two quick laps, some obligatory photos, and we were back on the bank marvelling at the little bit of bush paradise we’d discovered and had all to ourselves.

 - Lunch – Emerald Pools is a sweet spot for a picnic

-- Walking shoes/trainers
+- Walking shoes